EmoryMLIP/emory-reu-ret-website/content/projects/2022-storm-surge/index.md

  # Data Assimilation for Hurricane Storm Surge Modeling

 This post was written by Emily Corcoran, Hannah Park- Kaufmann, and Logan Knudsen.
-The project was advised by Dr. Talea Mayo.  <Links to our midterm presentation, blitz video, poster, code, and paper>
+The project was advised by Dr. Talea Mayo.
+Our team has created a [midterm presentation](https://github.com/hakuupi/emory-reu-ret-website/blob/main/content/projects/2022-storm-surge/img/data_assimilation_for_glacier_modeling.pdf), blitz video, poster, paper, and has written code.

 <!---What we've achieved -->